High School Fine Arts & Electives

 Supply List: Spiral or composition notebook, pens, and pencils

-Description: Do you have an inner Drama Queen or King waiting to take the stage?
-If so, this class is for you!
-Creative workshops and projects will build on traditional principles of acting, script analysis, improvisation, theater history, and much more.
-Students will grow in their abilities to act, skillfully listen, work as members of an ensemble, all while gaining experience in set and costume design, and construction.
-Additionally, during rehearsals and productions, students will have the opportunities for hands-on experience in several technical aspects of theater.
-Participation in drama classes is fun, but can also help students gain a wide variety of skills needed to succeed in future educational and life goals, including teamwork, efficiency, self-confidence, focus, and purpose.
-Come join us in drama class!
-Plays and specific production dates in Fall 2025 and Spring 2026 TBA.
-Please note that extra rehearsals outside of class time WILL be required, 5-6 sessions per show, per semester.
+Description: Creative workshops and projects will build on traditional principles of acting, script analysis, improvisation, theater history, and much more.
+Students will grow in their abilities in acting, listening, working as an ensemble; as well as gaining experience in set and costume design, and construction.
+Additionally, during rehearsals and production, students will have the opportunity for hands-on experience in several technical aspects of theater.
+Participation in theater classes is fun, but can also help students gain a wide variety of skills they need to succeed in future educational and life goals, including teamwork, efficiency, self-confidence, focus, and purpose.
+Each week there will be instruction time covering various units of study, a takeaway of the main idea/concept and a Biblical tie-in, and an activity.
+Specific production dates for early November 2026 and April 2027 TBA.
+Please note that extra rehearsals outside of class time WILL be required, 5-6 sessions each semester.
 These rehearsals are mandatory as they are an important part of our rehearsal time.
-We may also have a couple fundraisers during the year to pay for our production costs.

 Course: Personal Finance (fall semester)